Cranberry Sauce

 About Fresh Cranberries

-As the leaves start to turn, fresh cranberries make their seasonal appearance, ripe for the picking from mid-September through the end of the year.
-These tart little jewels are harvested in a unique way: the bogs they grow in are flooded, causing the cranberries to float to the surface for easy collection.
-They’re not just for sauces; cranberries can brighten up desserts and baked goods, like Nantucket cranberry pie, cranberry nut bread, or apple cranberry crumble.
+As soon as the leaves start turning, fresh cranberries start popping up in stores, usually from mid-September through the end of the year.
+They’re harvested in a unique way—the bogs they grow in are flooded, and the cranberries float up to the surface, making them easy to scoop up.
+And cranberries aren’t just for sauces!
+They can brighten up desserts and baked goods, like Nantucket cranberry pie, cranberry orange bread, or apple cranberry crumble.
 You can even use them to make cranberry chutney.
-Find them fresh in the produce section during the fall, and grab a few extra bags to freeze and enjoy any time.
+Find them fresh in the produce section during the fall, and grab a few extra bags to freeze so you can enjoy them year-round.

 Step-by-Step Instructions